sarah-i-rubenstein/AI_Wildlife_App/README.md

 This project is able to identify the animal in a picture taken or uploaded by the user.
 The app was created using Power Apps and Power Automate.
 It uses the Microsoft AI for Earth API to identify animals.

+The project also stores the user's image, identification, and location in an Azure table.
+This feature will be explained in the second half of the README, so if you do not wish to implement it, stop before the "Azure table storage" section.

 Resources you will need to recreate:
 1. Microsoft Power Apps
 2. Microsoft Power Automate